duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-week-01-aws-lambda-101.md

 - The containers will be warm all the time
 - Paying a certain amount for having the provisioned concurrency + 100ms of execution (cost of 100ms of execution time is cheaper)
 - If you can make about 60% utilization of your provisioned concurrency, you will break even with the regular on-demand per/100ms pricing

+- When use alias and doing a deployment
+- Change the version that the alias points at
+- Provisioned concurrency is always pointed to a particular version
+  - For a few minutes
+    - On a new version
+      - switch traffic to the new version
+      - provisioned concurrency will remain on the old version
+      - will take time to move the provisioned concurrency

 ## Async Invocation